CompTIA Certification Guide

 What CompTIA certification should I pursue first?

-Are there any expiry for CompTIA certifications?
+Are there any expirations for CompTIA certifications?

 Should I go for CompTIA A+ before CompTIA Security+?